astro313/mc_eor/README.md

   - ID clouds using total gas density of ~100 cm^-3 as cut (instead of Euler Characteristic of n_H2)?
 - repeat for the satellites as well

+July 16th 2018
+- two really problematic bugs in yt clump find module
+  1. sometimes annotate_clumps() will plot all clumps, but sometimes it won't even if you explicitly ask it to..
+Work around: loop through all the clumps and plot one-by-one
+  2. yt sometimes will reset the region to look for "children", such that the region at higher density it looks for can be greater than the parent region which is bogus.
+Work around: brute force loop through each density cut instead of using the yt find_clump(cmin, cmax, step) functionality.
+  3. minor bug: plot_args in annotate_clumps() sometime takes 'color', sometime takes 'colors'.
+No errors is caught, it will just completely ignore the keyword argument..

 July 11th 2018
 - tracing cloud evolution.
 We have finely sampled snapshots of 0.1 Myr or 0.5 Myr, but we don't have tracer particles..